rust-lang/rust/README.md

 basic type invariants and without checking the aliasing of references.

 When compiling code via `cargo miri`, the `miri` config flag is set.
-You can use this to ignore test cases that will fail under Miri because they do things Miri does not support:
+You can use this to ignore test cases that fail under Miri because they do things Miri does not support:

 ```rust
 #[test]